abhihaas9391/abhihaas9391/README.md

 # Hi, I'm Abhihaas 👋

 Welcome to my GitHub profile!
-I'm a passionate Python developer, Machine Learning enthusiast, and iOS app developer.
+I'm a passionate Python developer, Machine Learning enthusiast.
 Here, you'll find repositories related to my personal projects, contributions, and more.

 ## 🚀 About Me

-I'm an enthusiastic learner focused on becoming proficient in Python, iOS app development, and machine learning.
+I'm an enthusiastic learner focused on becoming proficient in Python, and machine learning.
 Currently, I am diving into data structures and algorithms to strengthen my problem-solving skills.
 I'm also honing my knowledge in backend development, while exploring Swift to build intuitive mobile applications.
 With a strong foundation in both Python and iOS development, I am committed to becoming a versatile developer, ready to contribute to exciting and impactful projects.